rednaSander/Master-Thesis/README.md

 #### Configuration Parameters

-The configuration files of each spectral library that was tested in this study can be found under "library_configs" of this repo.
+The configuration files of each spectral library that was used in this thesis can be found under "library_configs" of this repo.

 ##### General Parameters
 - `proteome_fastas`: List of FASTA files containing protein sequences